 - Identifying fraud or coercion at the time of signing or other official situation

-We are looking for a Notary to join our team and act as a witness to the signing of official documents and to verify the identity of all signees.
+We are seeking a skilled Notary to join our team and serve as a witness to the signing of official documents, ensuring the authenticity of signatures and verifying the identity of all participants.

 - Complete the notarial certificate on all documents

 - Be present when documents are signed, which may include traveling

 - Administer oaths

 - Handle affidavits, contracts, loan documents, marriage certificates, and other legal documents

 - Bear witness to items within a safe deposit box or the equivalent